noamladani-wq/travelling_ai_agent/README.md

 1. Pull the flight details out of whatever you typed (structured output, no manual JSON parsing)
 2. Get real coordinates, then hit the Open-Meteo API for the actual current temperature
-3. Check `kb.json` for safety notes on the destination — if it's not in there, fall back to the model just knowing things
+3. Check `kb.json` for safety notes on the destination.
+If it's not in there, fall back to the model just knowing things
 4. Generate the itinerary

 ## Running it